22 Essential Things to Know Before Visiting the Faroe Islands

 Camping is your cheapest option - although not without its risks!
 With inclement weather being a regular visitor around here, you'll want to be adequately prepared for the wind and rain that it brings.
 Note: wild camping is illegal here, but there is a stack of official camping sites around the islands.
 Find out more here.

-For more secure lodgings, a room in a budget hotel is between £45-80, prices that obviously increase quite substantially as you move into the mid and luxury range hotel rooms.
+For more secure lodgings, a room in a budget hotel is between £45-80, and prices increase substantially as you move into the mid- and luxury-range hotel rooms.

 In our experience, there aren’t really hostels on the archipelago either - the only one that was a reasonable price during our visit has increased in price significantly since.

-Airbnbs tend to provide better value, with a private room around the £45 mark, and an entire apartment £95+ per night (remember to use our code for £30 off your first Airbnb booking here!) - plus the ability to cook your own meals.
+Airbnbs tend to provide better value, with a private room around the £45 mark, and an entire apartment £95+ per night - plus the ability to cook your own meals.

 CAR HIRE